-What constitutes a full service when it comes to motorcycle servicing can vary a little from garage to garage, but in general it should pinpoint and address any issues that may affect the safe operation of your machine.
+What constitutes a full service when it comes to motorcycle servicing can vary a little from garage to garage, but in general a full motorcycle service should pinpoint and address any issues that may affect the safe operation of your machine.

 - Oil change – the grade used will depend on the manufacturer’s recommendation